igrek51/wat/docs/index.md

     <a href="https://igrek51.github.io/wat">Documentation</a>
 </div>

-Deep inspection of Python objects
+Deep inspection of Python objects.

 **WAT** is a powerful inspection tool that allows you to delve into and examine unknown objects at runtime.